 It’s the easiest trick in the book and usually works a treat.
 Put on your thickest pair of socks and potter around the house for a few hours.
 It might feel uncomfortable and a little bit odd but think of any temporary discomfort as a long-term investment for your feet.

 Take a large spoon – wooden or metal, it makes no difference – and use it to gently lever and loosen any areas of your shoes or boots that feel a bit tight.
-Heels are a common area that can cause rubbing to start with and a spoon is
+Heels are a common area that can cause rubbing to start with and a spoon is the perfect shape to get in for a good stretch.

 While you’re wearing your new leather footwear around the house, schedule in a couple of sessions with the hairdryer.
 Yes, you heard that right.
 Focus on any areas that pinch or feel tight with a 20-second blast of heat to stretch the leather without damaging it.
 This combination of big socks and extra warmth delivers quick results.
 Keep shoes or boots on until the leather feels cool to the touch, so they’re more likely to stay stretched and fitted to the contours of your feet.